tdewin/best-practices-guide/resource_planning/search_server_and_indexing.md

 **Important To Note!**
 - To search within the index catalog it is necessary to deploy Veeam Backup Enterprise Manager, this component is in charge of catalog data replication and retention (see [this section](http://helpcenter.veeam.com/backup/em/index.html?veeam_backup_catalog.html) of the User Guide for more details).
-- If you enable indexing without configuring Enterprise Manager the catalog files in the *VBRCatalog* folder of the backup server will never be collected or deleted and will eventually fill up the disk drive.
+- If you enable indexing without configuring Enterprise Manager the indexes in the *VBRCatalog* folder of the backup server will never be collected or deleted and will eventually fill up the disk drive.

-.

-### Sizing Veeam Catalog

-Estimated raw space of the final index file is approximately 2 MB per 1,000,000 files for a single VM restore point on the Enterprise Manager server in the backup files and temporary folders on the Veeam backup server own catalog.
+### Temporary VM Disk Usage

 During the indexing process indexing information is temporarily stored on the local VM guest requiring additional free space on the system drive.

-Estimated free space is up to 20MB per 1,000,000 files.
+#### Windows VM
+Temporary space required on the first drive in the VM (`С:\` drive):

+**100 MB per one million files**

+This was tested with one million files with 20 characters long filenames in one directory.
+Depending on the saved metadata and folder structure of the files, the value can be lower or higher.

+#### Linux VM
+Temporary space required in `/tmp`:

+**50 MB per one million files**

+Linux indexes require
+around 50% less space because `mlocate` does not index metadata such as timestamps and ownership.

+### Sizing Enterprise Manager Catalog

 The Veeam Catalog Service is responsible for maintaining index data.
 When running on the backup server this catalog service will